Free Consultation Call 24/7

 What Compensation Am I Entitled for a Personal Injury?

-According to 735 ILCS 5/2-1115.2, injury victims are eligible to receive both economic and non-economic damages in a personal injury case.
+Under Illinois law, injury victims can receive both economic and non-economic damages in personal injury cases.
 Monetary damages are actual, measurable financial losses you’ve incurred because of your injuries.
 Non-economic damages are types of harm, such as pain and suffering, that don’t have a specific dollar amount assigned to them.

-• Past and future medical bills (including follow-up doctor’s office visits, diagnostic tests, prescription medication, physical therapy, mobility aids, surgeries, etc.)
+• Past and future medical bills, including follow-up doctor’s office visits, diagnostic tests, prescription medication, physical therapy, mobility aids, surgeries, and more

-• Mental health treatment costs (includes expenses to treat PTSD, anxiety, depression, or any other mental health condition stemming from your injury)
+• Mental health treatment costs, including expenses to treat PTSD, anxiety, depression, or any other mental health condition stemming from your injury

 • Lost wages